rahkeemg/Classification-Modeling/README.md

 # Classification Modeling

+# Abstract

+In this project, we will explore classification modeling using K-nearest neighbors (KNN) and Decision Trees.
+We will also be using the dataset below to see how we can build and tune our models for optimal performance.
+The data

+### Dataset

 In this project, we will build a classification model using K-Nearest Neighbors(KNN) and Decision Trees, utilizing the following dataset:  https://www.openml.org/d/1590
+The information from the dataset was originally derived from the Census Bureay surveys in 1996.

+For more information on the features available within the dataset, refer to the link above.

 ### Import files